Broomielaw railway station

 Broomielaw railway station co-served the hamlet of Broomielaw, County Durham, England, from 1856 to 1965 on the Darlington and Barnard Castle Railway.

 History

 The station was opened on 8 July 1856 by the Darlington and Barnard Castle Railway.
 It was situated on the west side of a minor road.
 It was first used privately by the Bowes-Lyon family who lived in Streatlam Castle.
 It was also used by children for excursions.
 It opened to the public on 9 June 1942, although it only showed as publicly opened in 1944 handbook of stations.
 It was shown as Broomilaw in Clinker's papers of 1945.
-To the north was a siding controlled by a signal boz to the west.
+To the north was a siding controlled by a signal box to the west.
 The station closed to passengers on 30 November 1964 and closed to goods on 5 April 1965.